tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 ## Embedding dynamic responses {#dynamic_responses}

 Sometimes responses are generated dynamically based on API calls to a test system.
-For example, look at the [Rhapsody API](https://developer.rhapsody.com/api) and click an endpoint &mdash; the response is generated dynamically.

-Another API with dynamic responses is the [OpenWeatherMap API](https://openweathermap.org/current) (which we used in earlier activities).
+Or if not generated dynamically, they appear to be dynamic.
+For example, look at [OpenWeatherMap API](https://openweathermap.org/current) (which we used in earlier activities).
 When you click a link in the "Examples of API calls" section, such as [http://samples.openweathermap.org/data/2.5/weather?q=London](http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1), you see the response returned in the browser.

 <a href="http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1" class="noExtIcon"><img class="medium" src="https://idratherbewritingmedia.com/images/api/dynamicresponseinbrowser.png"/></a>

-(Actually, the OpenWeatherMap response isn't generated dynamically &mdash; it just looks that way.)
+Actually, the OpenWeatherMap response isn't generated dynamically &mdash; it just looks that way.

-The Citygrid API, which we explored in the [requests example topic](docapis_doc_sample_requests.html), also dynamically generates responses.

 This dynamic approach works well for GET requests that return public information.
 However, it probably wouldn't scale for other methods (such as POST or DELETE) or which request authorization.

 ## What about status codes?